svemagie/giersig.eu/content/experience/job-6.md

 ---
 ### Fixing the world, one text at a time

-Developed and implemented strategic communication plans to enhance public engagement and information dissemination.
-Successfully managed media relations, crafted press releases, and coordinated public campaigns, contributing to the organization's visibility and outreach.
+Spearheaded strategic communication initiatives, enhancing public outreach and fostering positive relationships with stakeholders.
+Developed and executed media campaigns, crafted press releases, and managed the organization's public image, effectively conveying key messages to diverse audiences.